ELEVATORmedia/efflux-icons/README.md

 4. Bundle with - `yarn build`

-5. To test if it works correctly in another project you can use npm `npm install -S ../efflux-icons` Note the relative path
+5. To test if it works correctly in another project you can use yarn to sym-link the development version of `efflux-icons` on your pc to another existing project on your local machine:

+    1. `yarn link` inside `efflux-icons` root folder.
+    2. `yarn link efflux-icons` inside of the project folder you want to use `efflux-icons` in.

+Note: Making changes to the `efflux-icons` projects will require rebuilding the `bundle.js` via `yarn build` in order for new changes to reflect in the linked project.

 ## NPM equivalent